jfnavarro/duplexseq/README.md

 # Duplexseq
-A pipeline to make consensus sequences from duplex sequencing with UMIs
+A pipeline to make consensus reads from duplex sequencing with UMIs

 This is a simplified and modified version of the workflow introduced in: